sajjadGG/book-python/dragon/adr-init-name.rst

 Problem
 -------
-* Create dragon at x=50, y=120 position and name it "Wawelski"
+* Create and name it "Wawelski"

 Option 1